J-VAR: Analysis of RR Lyrae light curves in seven optical bands: Introduction

 RR Lyrae stars also exhibit a well-known decrease in pulsation amplitude with increasing wavelength, a trend arising from the reduced contrast between maximum and minimum light at longer wavelengths \citep{Catelan2009}.
 Most of the photometric studies characterizing this effect have been conducted using broadband filters, which, while efficient for large-scale surveys, blend information from different spectral features.
 Notable exceptions include narrow-band studies in the Str\"omgren and {\it Caby} photometric systems \citep{baird96,pena09,pena12}, which have demonstrated the diagnostic potential of narrower passbands in probing temperature-sensitive and line-specific variations across the pulsation cycle.

-In this context, the Javalambre VARiability (J-VAR) Survey (Ederoclite et al., in prep.) offers complementary multiband and multiepoch observations in the visible range from 390 nm to 880 nm.
-The J-VAR photometric system comprises the \textit{gri} broadbands and four bands located in key stellar features (Table~\ref{tab:J-VAR DR1 Bands}): $J0395$ of $10$ nm width located at the \ion{Ca}{ii} H+K line, $J0515$ of $20$ nm located at the Mg$b$ triplet, $J0660$ of $14$ nm located at H$\alpha$, and $J0861$ of $40$ nm located at the calcium triplet.
-J-VAR DR1 provides photometry in these seven optical bands in at least 33 epochs covering $202$ deg$^2$ in the northern sky with typical depth in single-epoch observations of $m = 19$ mag.
-This dataset presents a unique opportunity to further advance the study of RR Lyrae physics.
+In this context, the Javalambre VARiability Survey first data release (J-VAR DR1; \citealt{Ederoclite_2025}) offers complementary multiband and multiepoch observations in the visible range from $390~\text{nm}$ to $880~\text{nm}$ The J-VAR photometric system (which is a subset of J-PLUS) comprises the \textit{gri} broadbands and four bands located in key stellar features (Tab.~\ref{tab:J-VAR DR1 Bands}): $J0395$ of $10~\text{nm}$ width located at the \ion{Ca}{ii} H+K lines, $J0515$ of $20~\text{nm}$ located at the Mg$b$ triplet, $J0660$ of $14~\text{nm}$ located at H$\alpha$, and $J0861$ of $40~\text{nm}$ located at the calcium triplet.
+J-VAR DR1 provides photometry in these seven optical bands over 33 epochs, covering $202$ deg$^2$ in the northern sky, with typical single-epoch depths of $m = 19$ mag.
+This dataset presents a unique opportunity to advance the study of RR Lyrae physics further.

-This work analyses the RR Lyrae stars identified in J-VAR DR1 confirmed through cross-matching with the \textit{Gaia} DR3 variable star catalog.
+This work analyses the RR Lyrae stars identified in J-VAR DR1 confirmed through cross-matching with the \textit{Gaia} DR3 Variable Star catalog.
 This ensures a robust classification and provides the periods from the \textit{Gaia} DR3 along with the epochs of maximum brightness.
-Later, the magnitudes from J-VAR DR1 were fitted using the templates from the Sloan Digital Sky Survey (SDSS; \citealt{york2000}) multiband template library \citep{Sesar2010}.
+The magnitudes from J-VAR DR1 were fitted using the templates from the Sloan Digital Sky Survey (SDSS; \citealt{york2000}) multiband template library \citep{Sesar2010}.
 The J-VAR periods and amplitudes are used to study the variation of the RR Lyrae light curve properties along the optical range and to our best knowledge for the first time in the $J0515$, $J0660$ and $J0861$ passbands; being the $J0395$ similar to the $Ca$ filter studied by \citet{baird96}.

 This paper is organized as follows.
-The J-VAR DR1 data are presented in Sect.~\ref{sec:Data}, the methodology is described in Sect.~\ref{sec:Methodology}, and the results are detailed in Sect.~\ref{sec:Results}.
+The J-VAR DR1 data, \textit{Gaia} Variable Star catalog, SDSS Multiband Template Library, and ZTF data are presented in Sect.~\ref{sec:Data}, the methodology is described in Sect.~\ref{sec:Methodology}, and the results are detailed in Sect.~\ref{sec:Results}.
 Furthermore, the discussions and conclusions are in Sects.\ref{sec:Discussion} and \ref{sec:Conclusions}, respectively.
 Finally, Appendix \ref{App:J-VAR DR1 RR Lyrae Catalog} describes the catalog for light curve analysis of the RR Lyrae stars in J-VAR DR1.
-All the magnitudes are in the AB scale \citep{oke83}.
+The magnitudes presented throughout this work are in the AB scale \citep{oke83}.